Hemmlis/hemmlis.se/content/faq/faq-length.en.md

 title = "How long is the lease period?"

 +++
-The minimum lease period we have is at least one semester (5 months).
-From a semester perspective, this would be until the middle/end of June (depending on program etc.) Our other subscription is for 10 months but is therefore abit cheaper!
-When you wish to return your furniture you can contact us and we will book a date for a pick up!
+The minimum subscription period we have is at least one semester (five (5) months).
+From a semester perspective, this would be until the middle/end of June (spring semester) and the middle of January (fall semester).
+Our other subscription period is for 10 months but is therefore abit cheaper!
+Delivery to your door and pickup is included in both subscription plans.